cuprous-au/kiops/README.md

 This repo contains experimental software for parsing [KiCAD](https://kicad.org/) electronic design files and extracting information from them.
 There is also a parser for [device tree](https://devicetree.org) files and some _nushell_ helper scripts.

+If you need a quick start to generate BOM and other fabrication files see: BUILD.md

 KiCAD schematic, PCB, footprint, and symbol files are in [S-expression](https://en.wikipedia.org/wiki/S-expression) form.
 The parser here was adapted from the example in the [Nom](https://github.com/rust-bakery/nom) project.

 The structure of a device tree is similar but the syntax is different.
 There is a separate parser for those.